 The fellowship of Alcoholics Anonymous, though formed for a particular disease, has some pithy words for all of us as we seek to free ourselves.
 Its Big Books says, “what we have is a daily reprieve based on the maintenance of our spiritual condition.”
-How do we claim this Cinderella liberty?
-DISCIPLINE.
+How do we claim this liberty?
+DISCIPLINE!
 Mental, physical, and spiritual practices that help us banish fear and resentment.
 There are so many!
 Find one that works for you, like:

-- Meditation that allows this blessed moment to wash over us and cleanse us.
+- Meditation that allows this blessed moment to cleanse us.

 - A crisp walk surrounded by the beauty of nature, glimpsing eternity and our humble place within it.

 - An act of love that transforms our self-indulgence into a blessing for others.

 - Forgiving and asking for forgiveness.